-Until about 1960 fishing for tunas in the EPO was dominated by pole-and-line vessels operating in coastal regions and in the vicinity of offshore islands and banks.
+Until about 1960, fishing for tunas in the EPO was dominated by pole-and-line vessels operating in coastal regions and in the vicinity of offshore islands and banks.
 During the late 1950s and early 1960s most of the larger pole-and-line vessels were converted to purse seiners, and by 1961 the EPO fishery was dominated by these vessels.
+From 1961 to 2008 the number of pole-and-line vessels decreased from 93 to

+Figure A-2.
+Carrying capacity, in cubic meters of well volume, of the purse-seine and pole-and-line fleets in the EPO, 1961-2008

-From 1961 to 2007 the number of pole-and-line vessels decreased from 93 to 4, and their total well volume from about 11 thousand to about 380 m3.
-During the same period the number of purse-seine vessels increased from 125 to 227, and their total well volume from about 32 thousand to about 227 thousand m3, an average of about 1,000 m3 per vessel.
-An earlier peak in numbers and total well volume of purse seiners occurred from the mid-1970s to the early 1980s, when the number of vessels reached 282 and the total well volume about 195 thousand m3, an average of about 700 m3 per vessel (Table A-10; Figure 2).
+4, and their total well volume from about 11 thousand to about 380 m3.
+During the same period the number of purse-seine vessels increased from 125 to 218, and their total well volume from about 32 thousand to about 225 thousand m3, an average of about 1,000 m3 per vessel.
+An earlier peak in numbers and total well volume of purse seiners occurred from the mid-1970s to the early 1980s, when the number of vessels reached 282 and the total well volume about 195 thousand m3, an average of about 700 m3 per vessel (Table A-10; Figure A-2).

-Figure 2.
-Carrying capacity, in cubic meters of well volume, of the purse-seine and pole-and-line fleets in the EPO, 1961-2007 exacerbated by a major El Niño event, which began in mid-1982 and persisted until late 1983 and made the fish less vulnerable to capture.
+The catch rates in the EPO were low during 1978-1981, due to concentration of fishing effort on small fish, and the situation was exacerbated by a major El Niño event, which began in mid-1982 and persisted until late 1983 and made the fish less vulnerable to capture.
 The total well volume of purse-seine and pole-and-line vessels then declined as vessels were deactivated or left the EPO to fish in other areas, primarily the western Pacific Ocean, and in 1984 it reached its lowest level since 1971, about 122 thousand m3.
 In early 1990 the U.S. tuna-canning industry adopted a policy of not purchasing tunas caught during trips during which sets on tunas associated with dolphins were made.
 This caused many U.S.-flag vessels to leave the EPO, with a consequent reduction in the fleet to about 117 thousand m3 in 1992.
-With increases in participation of vessels of other nations in the fishery, the total well volume has increased steadily since 1992, and in 2007 was 227 thousand m3.
+With increases in participation of vessels of other nations in the fishery, the total well volume has increased steadily since 1992, and in 2008 was 225 thousand m3.